catynaimiao/myAgent/README.md

-# MyFlow - TypeScript Project
+# MyFlow

-A basic TypeScript project with Prettier and ESLint configuration.
+What I know about ai agents and workflows.

 ## Setup